Anthony Gordon (footballer): Everton

-Gordon joined Everton as an 11-year-old following his release from Liverpool.
+Gordon joined Everton as an 11-year-old following his release from Liverpool's Academy.
 On 6 December 2017, Gordon was named in Everton's first-team squad for the Europa League match away to Apollon Limassol.
 A day later, he made his first-team debut in the fixture, coming on as an 88th-minute substitute in a 3–0 win.

 On 18 January 2020, Gordon made his Premier League debut coming on as a substitute for Bernard in a 1–1 draw with West Ham United.
 On 26 June, he received his first Premier League start in a 0–0 draw with Liverpool.
 On 1 September, Gordon signed a new five-year contract with Everton.

 On 1 February 2021, Gordon joined Championship club Preston North End on loan for the remainder of the 2020–21 season.
 Five days later, he made his debut for Preston, being included in the starting line-up for a 2–1 home league defeat by Rotherham United.

 On 16 December, Gordon registered his first assist for Everton, as Jarrad Branthwaite scored from his free-kick in a 1–1 draw with Chelsea.
 On 2 January 2022, he scored his first goals for the Toffees in a 3–2 loss to Brighton & Hove Albion.
 On 12 February, in a 3–0 win over Leeds United, he assisted Michael Keane for Everton's second goal, before scoring their third in the second half.
 On 9 April, Gordon scored the only goal of the game in a win over Manchester United.
 In May, he was named Young Player of the Year by the senior team and the club's supporters.
 During the 2022 summer transfer window, he was linked with Chelsea.

 Gordon scored his first goals of the season in back-to-back matches against Brentford and Leeds United.
 He was suspended for the match against Tottenham Hotspur, because of yellow card accumulation, and returned in a 1–0 defeat to Newcastle United.
 He had a scuffle with Kieran Trippier, which led to a confrontation with Fabian Schär, resulting in both players getting booked.
 (The three players were reunited soon after his transfer to Newcastle, which was noted for Gordon's awkward interaction with Schär.)
 In the next match, he scored Everton's second goal in a 3–0 win over Crystal Palace.
 Illness kept him out for three matches, and in what turned out to be his last appearance for the Toffees, he came on as a 69th-minute substitute against Southampton.
 After the match, he and Yerry Mina were harassed by a small section of Everton supporters.
 During the January transfer window, Sky Sports reported that Gordon had failed to show up to training in order to force a move away from the club to fellow Premier League club Newcastle United.
 Gordon later expressed he had been disappointed by the curt manner that Everton announced his departure, and stated that he "was a massive part in keeping the club up" the previous season.